Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 Link: story

-February brought another The Markup-related lawsuit, this one against Cedars-Sinai Medicine for using tracking technologies on its website, where it had encouraged users to go, research, find doctors, and book appointments–all data it was then sending on to the tracking vendors, such as Facebook and Google.
+February brought another Markup-related lawsuit, this one against Cedars-Sinai Medicine for using tracking technologies on its website, where it had encouraged users to go, research, find doctors, and book appointments–all data it was then sending on to the tracking vendors, such as Facebook and Google.

 The plaintiff in this case saw more health-related ads on Facebook after he had used the Cedars-Sinai website, and saw specific ads for the medical condition he disclosed on that site.